 Rock your golden years

 Everyone wants to enjoy their retirement.
-And with good financial planning, you can find fulfilment by pursuing all that you want.
-Here are some ideas to help you come up tops during retirement.
+With good financial planning, you can draw down on your nest egg to fund your expenses in an optimal manner, and come up tops during retirement.

-At present, Singaporeans live to an average of 80.6 years for men and 85.1 years for women2.
+At present, Singaporean men live to an average of 81.1 years, and Singaporean women, 85.9 years2.
 While this means you have more time to make the most of your retirement, it also means that your funds need to last longer.

 Having the foresight to understand how your financial needs will vary across your retirement years helps you make wiser decisions in building your funds.